 What is a Workplace Investigation?

-A workplace investigation is a process in which employers investigate complaints, potential serious conflict or allegations of misconduct in the workplace.
+Workplace or Criminal Investigation?, this is confusing to the average employee.
+A workplace investigation is a process in which employers investigate complaints.
+Potential serious conflict or allegations of misconduct in the workplace.
 By dealing with conflicts and allegations immediately upon becoming aware of them.
 The potential for a matter to escalate is reduced and the employer is adhering to their duty to investigate.
 It has been held that on receipt of a claim or complaint “it is reasonable for [an employer] to consider it [has] a duty to investigate”.
 Similarly, and in the context of bullying allegations, it has been stated that an employer has “a responsibility to investigate”.

-Additionally, engaging in proper workplace investigations shows your employees that you respect them and their rights, leading to better organisational culture in which employees are committed and motivated to work for the good of the organisation.
+Additionally, engaging in proper workplace investigations shows your employees that you respect them and their rights.
+Leading to better organizational culture in which employees are committed and motivated to work for the good of the organisation.

 How The Workplace Investigation Starts

 Incidents that may be minor in nature can often be dealt with internally with a minimum of fuss.
 Mediation, informal counselling, employee assistance or a workplace review are all possible options to remedy a minor situation.
 However, workplace issues such as allegations of bullying, discrimination or sexual harassment, embezzlement, fraud or misconduct, amongst others.
 May need a thorough workplace investigation to be conducted.